wahlelis/Semesterproject_FS23_CMA/Readme.md

 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->

+We will further use R packages such as dplyr for data wrangling and tidyverse.

 ## Risk analysis

 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->